 Table 2 is showing that the work attitude of library staff in the study area was positive.
-The
+The mean cutoff point was 25.00 while the mean score was 34.9.

 What is the relationship between perceived autocratic leadership style of university librarians and work attitude of library staff in federal university libraries in South-East, Nigeria?